ericnograles/chain-reaction/README.md

 ### Development Mode

 This library was designed to be independent of any client framework.
 As such, you'll notice that we use [NPM symlinks](https://docs.npmjs.com/cli/link) in the root `install.sh` to point the Web project to the source code.
-This is so that you can develop on the library concurrently with the web and mobile components.
+This is so that you can develop on the library concurrently with the web components.

 For the Mobile application, because React Native's packager [doesn't quite play well with symlinks](https://github.com/facebook/react-native/issues/637), we simply have a Nodemon instance as part of its `start.sh` file which brings in an updated copy of chain-reaction.common to the mobile project.